 Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 The Brushfoots (Nymphalidae).
 This family is our second richest in terms of number of species and perhaps the most variable in terms of sizes, colors, patterns and behaviors.
-Despite the obvious differences in wing morphology, members all share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+Despite the obvious differences in wing morphology, almost all members share a unifying structural character: on adults, the forelegs are reduced to tiny, brush-like structures, leaving only four functional legs.
+The exception that proves the rule is female Libytheinae, which have functional forelegs, emphasizing their ancestral status.
 Many of our most familiar butterflies are members of this family.
-Pursuant to Pelham’s (2019) catalog, we have ~100 species in ten subfamilies.
+Pursuant to Pelham’s (2023) catalog, we have ~100 species in ten subfamilies distributed as shown below.
+Other works may arrange, lump, or divide families in other ways.
+Updated June 26, 2023

 Fritillaries and Longwings (Nymphalidae: Heliconiinae).
-This group of 17 butterflies includes some large, colorful fritillaries of our montane regions.
+This group of 18 butterflies includes some distinctively large, colorful fritillaries of our montane regions.
 They range in size from wingspans of 1.5 inches for the lesser fritillaries up to 3.5 inches for the greater fritillaries.
 Their larvae often favor violets (Violaceae).
 This subfamily also includes equally striking tropical or subtropical longwing species which are usually seen in New Mexico only as rare or infrequent strays.
 Their bright colors and wingspans up to 3.5 inches make them memorable sights.
 Larvae of several species eat passion vine (Passifloraceae).
-My photographic coverage of the longwings in particular is mediocre at best.
+Our photographic coverage of the longwings is mediocre at best.
 Better images are hereby invited for our review and inclusion, with credit, of course.

 Top↑

+Description.
 Of all our Longwings, brilliant orange Julia has the longest, narrowest wings.
 Males are brilliant orange above; females have a black line on the forewing to blunt the gleam.
 Ventral surfaces are tan, with red at the base.
+Range and habitat.
 This butterfly is neotropical, straying north to the US border.
 It has become fairly routine in Texas and Florida, where it may have escaped butterfly house captivity and become naturalized.
 It remains a very rare stray elsewhere.
+Life history.
 Larvae eat passion vines (Passifloraceae) in Mexico.
+Flight.
+Flies year around in the tropics.
+Strays to New Mexico would most likely be encountered in summer to late fall.
+Comments.
 Julia was seen at Ramon (county: Li) in May 2001 by the falcon-eyed Christopher Rustay.
 This record was replicated two decades later when one was spotted in Albuquerque’s Northeast Heights on Sept.
 14, 2021, and reported to iNaturalist.
 Accidental escapes of this species may occur from the Albuquerque BioPark (D. Ferguson, pers. com.
-2009), and this may be one.
+2009), and this report may represent one.
 Wild strays to New Mexico are likely to be subspecies Dryas iulia moderata (N. Riley 1926).
-Plant nurseries sell a fair amount of passionvine in southern New Mexico and it will survive there to support rare accidental releases or rare wild strays of this species.
+Plant nurseries sell a fair amount of passion vine in southern New Mexico, and this butterfly could temporarily survive or reproduce there to support rare accidental releases or rare wild strays of this species.

 Julia male (Dryas iulia) La Estanzuela, Nuevo Leon, Mexico; Oct.
 22, 2002 (photo by Steve Cary).